sverrirs/ruvsarpur/README.md

 The script performs an optimistic attempt to locate any show that is listed in the broadcasting programme.
 However the files are not guaranteed to be still available on the RÚV servers.
 This is the error that is shown in those cases.

 # Using OpenVPN to automatically connect to a VPN if necessary
 In case you want your script to be run over a [VPN connection](http://www.expressrefer.com/refer-a-friend/30-days-free/?referrer_id=11147993) then it is recommended that you use the `OpenVPN` software.
-It is widely supported by VPN providers and can be easily used via command line.
+It is widely supported by VPN providers and can be used via command line.

 Below is an example of how to integrate a VPN connection sequence before running the ruvsarpur.py downloader on Windows